 Solid bulk cargoes

-Solid bulk cargoes are typically “two-phase” materials as they contain water between the solid particles.
+Solid bulk cargoes are typically “three-phase” materials as they contain water and air between the solid particles.
 When the particles can touch, the friction between them makes the material act like a solid (even though there is liquid present).
 But when the water pressure rises, these inter-particle forces reduce and the strength of the material decreases.
 When the friction is reduced to zero, the material acts like a liquid (even though the solid particles are still present).

 A solid bulk cargo that is apparently stable on the quayside can liquefy because pressures in the water between the particles build up as it is loaded onto the ship.
 This is especially likely if, as is common practice, the cargo is loaded with a conveyor belt from the quayside into the hold, which can involve a fall of significant height.
 The vibration and motion of the ship from the engine and the sea during the voyage can also increase the water pressure and lead to liquefaction of the cargo.